 Understanding the role of housing and transportation investment in supporting the region's economy was a key theme that ABAG and MTC heard from the public, in polls and from business advocates throughout the development of Plan Bay Area.
 At the urging of Bay Area business and housing industry leaders, ABAG and MTC - along with BCDC and the BAAQMD - commissioned an economic impact white paper to consider how land use patterns and transportation investments affect the region's economy.
 The analysis looked at best practices around the country to integrate long-range planning with regional economic development, the tradeoffs between maintaining the existing system versus investing in new infrastructure to address growth, the impact of various pricing mechanisms to manage demand for transportation facilities, as well as housing policies and goods movement.
 Findings from this review will set the stage for more detailed economic analysis when Plan Bay Area is updated in 2017.
+Regional agencies will also develop land use guidelines for growing industries, as well as place-based strategies to support the growth of different types of PDAs and job centers, including small towns, mixeduse corridors and existing office parks.

 More information is available in the Economic Impact Analysis for Future Regional Plans, listed in Appendix 1.